An Oklahoma Success Story

 Since 1901, it has grown to 34 locations and operates also in Missouri, Kansas and Arkansas.
 The company runs a diverse fleet of units in small to medium-size towns.
 In some places, the yards employ two people.
 In others, 20 or so.
 From northwest Oklahoma to eastern Missouri, each store is different.
 And in some of these markets, T.H.
 Rogers is the only game in town, he said.

-"All things being equal, customers would rather shop with someone they know and trust.”“We strive to be good corporate citizens and to truly be part of our communities,” Kennedy said.
+“We strive to be good corporate citizens and to truly be part of our communities,” Kennedy said.
 “The majority of our store managers and employees were born and raised in their store’s communities, so we really do have a hometown feel to our operations.”

 And even in downturns when competitors from the bigger cities attempt to reach out and grab some share, T.H.
 Rogers believes it has a strong defense.